codexsw/solidity-101/exercises/04-contract-data/README.md

 - _Use the `return` keyword to return a value from a function._

-- _Use the `this` keyword to access the smart contract's variables and functions._

-- _Use the `.` operator to access a variable or function of a smart contract._

 - _The only way to store data in a smart contract is by using variables._

-- _The only way to modify a variable is by using a function._
+- _The only way to modify a variable is by using a function.
+This functions are called in transactions._